nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Date only, or
 2. Date and Time,

 a `FilterEventCommandParser` is made to be responsible for this purpose.
-The `FilterEventCommandParser` parses user's input and creates the `EventDateTimePredicate` which the `FilterEventCommand` will use to execute the filtering.
+The `FilterEventCommandParser` parses the user's input and creates the `EventDateTimePredicate` which the `FilterEventCommand` will use to execute the filtering.
 `EventDateTimePredicate` implements `Predicate<Event>` which can be passed to a `FilteredList<Event>` to filter the event list.